hematic/psBlackberryUEM/README.md

 - The endpoints that are supported may have bugs.
 - Please use caution when utilizing this module against production environments.

+# Current Release Notes (1.0.19)
+- Fixed two issues with Get-RestParams stopping it from returning proper otuput.
+-
 # Current Release Notes (1.0.18)
 - Converted all functions over to calling Get-RestParams for standardization of the API calls.